p4lang/p4c/backends/ebpf/psa/README.md

   requires iteration over BPF maps.
 Note that the recent kernel introduced the [bpf_for_each_map_elem()](https://lwn.net/Articles/846504/) helper that should simplify the iteration process and help to overcome the current limitation.
 - Setting a size of ternary tables does not currently work.
 - DirectMeter cannot be used if a table defines `ternary` match fields, as [BPF spinlocks are not allowed in inner maps of map-in-map](https://patchwork.ozlabs.org/project/netdev/patch/20190124041403.2100609-2-ast@kernel.org/).
+- Table cache optimization can't be enabled on tables with DirectCounter or DirectMeter due to two different states of a table entry.
+Tables with these externs will not have enabled cache optimization even when enabled by compiler option.
+- When table cache optimization is enabled for a table, the number of cached entries is determined as a half of table size.
+  This would be more configurable or smart during compilation.
+- Updates to tables or ActionSelector with enabled table cache optimization require cache invalidation. `nikss` library will remove all cached entries if it detects cache.

 # Roadmap